How to Choose The Best Type of Contract for Remote Work

 Disclaimer: This information is written in a general manner and is not necessarily compliant with local rules and regulations in your country.
 We always recommend you to research applicable laws and regulations to discover your actual options.
 This information is also focused on remote hiring in the EU and does not necessarily count for remote hiring in the US or other nations.

-Making the transition into working remotely for a company that is located in the same country as you reside in, is luckily not a difficult process.
-But what happens and what do you do when you want to start working remotely for a foreign company that is not located in the same country as you?
+Transitioning into remote working for a company based in the same country as you, is luckily not an arduous process.
+But what do you do when you want to work remotely for a foreign company that is not in the same country as you?

-At Nixa.io, we receive this question frequently and we’ve been lucky to gain a lot of experience when it comes to hiring across borders.
-In this article, we’ll highlight some of the most important things that you as a remote “employee” need to know before signing a contract with a foreign company.
+At Nixa.io, we receive this question frequently and we’ve been lucky to gain a lot of experience with hiring across borders.
+In this article, we’ll highlight some of the most important things that you as a remote employee need to know before signing a contract with a foreign company.

 Option 1: As an employee.
-If the company that you are looking to work for happens to have a legal entity or a local branch registered in your country of residence, they will be able to hire you directly as an employee.
+If the company that you are looking to work for has a legal entity or a local branch registered in your country of residence, they will hire you directly as an employee.
 This employment type is identical to being hired on-site, only that the location of work will not be specified.
 The company will be responsible for paying taxes and social security in your country of residence and you will receive your paycheck as usual.
-This option is only available if the company has a legal entity or local branch registered, so make sure to check this before you reach a potential offer stage.
+This option is only available if the company has a legal entity or local branch registered, so check this before you reach a potential offer stage.

 If the company does not have a legal entity or local branch registered, there are two valid options.
 These are:

 - The EOR might be limited in terms of how long they are allowed to employ you through them (depending on local laws and regulations).
-This could potentially mean that you would have to make the switch to B2B after for example 12 or 18 months to continue to work for the company
+This might mean that you would have to make the switch to B2B after for example 12 or 18 months to continue to work for the company.

-- More overhead.
+- More overheads.
 The third party will “eat” a part of your salary every month to cover their expenses, unless the company has agreed to sponsor this in addition to your salary.

-- Being employed through a third party will potentially create some distance between you and the company as all formalities and negotiations go through the EOR and not the company you are working for.
+- Being employed through a third party might create some distance between you and the company as all formalities and negotiations go through the EOR and not the company you are working for.

-- Usually means higher earning for you, because your employer does not have to pay additional costs for your employment.
-You end up with a bigger “piece” of the cake compared to an employment contract
+- Usually means higher earning for you.
+Your employer doesn't have to pay additional costs for your employment.
+You end up with a bigger piece of the cake compared to an employment contract.

 - Quicker time to hire as there is no paperwork needed other than signing the actual contract.
-On the other hand, it could create some extra paperwork on your end related to setting up your own company but this is normally a fully digital and quick process in most countries.
+It could create some extra paperwork on your end related to setting up your own company but this is normally a fully digital and quick process in most countries.

 - You need to take care of taxes and reporting yourself, or pay an accountant and/or lawyer to help you with this.
 If you only work for one company, it should be feasible to do this on your own.

-- You are not automatically given paid leave (vacation or sick days) or sponsored equipment.
+- You aren't automatically given paid leave (vacation or sick days) or sponsored equipment.
 This is, of course, something you can negotiate with the company in the offer stage

 - Consider carefully if a B2B contract suits you or if you prefer to be hired as an employee.
-Not all companies offer the “employee” options and B2B is then the only valid option.
-Don’t waste your own or the company's time if this is not a viable option for you in the end.
+Not all companies offer the employee options and B2B is then the only valid route.
+Don’t waste your own or the company's time if this is not a viable option for you.

 - Do the calculations needed BEFORE you reach the offer stage.
 Switching to a B2B setup will most likely lead to increased gross salary expectations, as you then need to cover taxes and social security yourself.
-Tax regulations are different from country to country, so make sure that you check the numbers based on your location and that you make relevant calculations.
+Tax regulations differ from country to country.
+Make sure that you check the numbers based on your location and that you make the right calculations.
 We know from experience that the expectations you express in the beginning of the process will differ a lot from the final expectations after some further calculations are done - so be in advance to make sure that you don’t waste time.

 - Remember to discuss the additional benefits that are important to you, like paid time off or equipment, during the offer stage.
 You are not automatically eligible for this when working on a B2B contract, so it’s not safe to trust that the company will offer this without you asking for it.
-Most terms can (and should) be negotiated in a way that will allow you as a remote contractor to get the same benefits that you would normally get on an employment contract.
+Most terms can (and should) be negotiated to allow you as a remote contractor to get the same benefits that you would normally get on an employment contract.

-- Check local laws and regulations to make sure that working on a B2B contract, full-time for a foreign company, will comply with tax regulations and employment laws.
+- Check local laws and regulations to make sure working on a full time B2B contract for a foreign company will comply with tax regulations and employment laws.
 You should also check if there is any limitation on how long you can work as a contractor for one company, or if you need to take any side gigs to be compliant.
 If you’re in doubt, consult with a labour or tax lawyer.

-- Remember to also check that you are eligible to work as a contractor in the country that you reside in.
+- Remember to also check that you are eligible to work as a contractor in the country that you live in.
 These regulations vary a lot from country to country, but some places you need to have citizenship in order to work as a self-employed contractor.
-Meaning that it can be hard for people that reside in a country with a work visa only, to stay in the country and work remotely for a foreign company.
+It can be hard for people who reside in a country with only a work visa to stay in the country and work remotely for a foreign company.